krishhrana/iitb_assignment/README.md

 **2.Number Plate detector**
-Download the pre-trained EAST text detector link- https://drive.google.com/open?id=1pBPWd541Jh0zUCxMk30eNylhGNP6zSZF
+This is achieved using Tessaract and EAST text detection model(pre trained model) Download the pre-trained EAST text detector link- https://drive.google.com/open?id=1pBPWd541Jh0zUCxMk30eNylhGNP6zSZF
 Open the numberplate.py file, input the path of the image in image=() and the EAST model path in net =()
 ```python